matthewdrees/lego_elevation/README.md

 # Limitations

   * Currently uses the USGS Single Point Query service so fetching data is slow.
+(It took about 4 minutes to fetch ~1000 points.)
   * Elevation data only available on land in Canada, Mexico, and USA.
 (TODO: use to the [ETOPO Global Relief Model](https://www.ncei.noaa.gov/products/etopo-global-relief-model)).